Ubuntu Server 20.04 autoinstall

 Prepare autoinstall configuration file

-and user-data
+, user-data

 file at the URL path provided to the seedfrom